ready4-dev/readyforwhatsnext/content/en/docs/Overview/_index.md

 ready4 is shorthand for "readyforwhatsnext", the title of [the research project that catalysed this model](/about/) and a reference to both how good mental health can equip young people for better lives and how computational models can improve the preparedness of decision makers and system planners.

 ## Where should I go next?
 We'd recommend reading the documentation in the order in which sections appear in the table of contents (so go next to [Examples](/docs/examples/), then to [Getting Started](/docs/getting-started/) and so on).
-Some sections of the documentation are labelled as being written for a specific type of reader.